Adriankhl/ksergen/README.md

 ## Related libraries

-[kopykat](https://github.com/kopykat-kt/kopykat) implements a `copy` method to modify nested immutable data class.
-Actually, this library is inspired by `kopykat`, but we found the solution provided by `kopykat` doesn't suit our need.
+[kopykat](https://github.com/kopykat-kt/kopykat) implements a `copy` method to modify a nynested immutable data class.
+Actually, this library is inspired by `kopykat`, but we created this library since the solution provided by `kopykat` doesn't suit our need.